sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

   page = await browser.newPage()
 })
 ```
-**3. Create a test suite and test case:** We create a Mocha test suite and test case using the "describe" and "it" syntax.
+**3. Create a test suite and test case:** We create a Mocha test suite and test case using the `describe` and `it` syntax.
-The "describe" is strictly speaking not necessary, but it helps us organise test cases if multiple tests belong together.
+The `describe` is strictly speaking not necessary, but it helps us organise test cases if multiple tests belong together.

 ```js
 describe('Duck Duck Go Search', () => {